emacs-mirror/emacs/mps/manual/source/topic/error.rst

 ``lockw3.c: lock->claims == 0``

     The client program has made a re-entrant call into the MPS.
 Look at the backtrace to see what it was.
-Common culprits are :term:`format methods` and :term:`stepper functions`.
+Common culprits are signal handlers, :term:`format methods` and :term:`stepper functions`.

 ``locus.c: chain->activeTraces == TraceSetEMPTY``